Uniform estimates for Stokes equations in a domain with a small hole and applications in homogenization problems: Proof of Theorem

 By \eqref{ek-gk} and \eqref{conv-t-vk}, passing $k\to \infty$ in \eqref{eq-tvk2} implies \be \int_{\R^d \setminus \overline T} \nabla \vv_\infty :\nabla \psi \,\dx - \int_{\R^d \setminus \overline T} \pi_\infty \dive \psi \,\dx = 0. \ee

 Then by \eqref{dive-tv=0} and \eqref{eq-tvl}, we deduce \be \left\{ \right. \ee

-In the sequel of this section, we will show that $\vv_\infty$ belongs to some homogeneous Sobolev space that falls in the framework of the study in \cite{KS} concerning the Stokes equations in exterior domains.
+In the sequel of this section, we will show that $\vv_\infty$ belongs to some homogeneous Sobolev space that falls into the framework in \cite{KS} concerning the Stokes equations in exterior domains.
 Then we employ the result in \cite{KS} to deduce $\vv_\infty=0,\ \pi_{\infty}=0$.